hannahjayneknight/Electronics2/Lab3- System Characterisation & Transfer Function/notes-lab3.md

 | 0.3  | 2.0456  |
 | 1.7  | 48.6823 |

 3. Writing a MATLAB file to find the ```a_in``` values for a range of inputted DC values.
 Then, a graph of x_dc can be plotted against y_dc to see the relationship. <br />

 *Files:* lab3Task1.m, DC-characteristics-bulb-board.fig <br />

 What we're putting in is a voltage, and we're getting light intensity out. <br />

-The results show an initial linear section as the bulb heats up, followed by quadratic relationship (Determined by the formula P=V^2/R. In this case V is the inputted DC value and P is the light intensity). followed by a linear section when the bulb is fully heated.
+The results show an initial linear section as the bulb heats up, followed by quadratic relationship (Determined by the formula P=V^2/R. In this case V is the inputted DC value and P is the light intensity) followed by a linear section when the bulb is fully heated.
 The final linear region is for x_dc values at 1.7V or higher - so my initial prediction for the max value for x_dc was correct! <br />

 <img src="DC-characteristics-bulb-board.png" alt="DC characteristic of bulb board"/>